-Direct and reverse currency quotes, explanation using simple examples
+Direct and indirect currency exchange rates explained with simple examples

-A currency quote is the price of one currency in units of another currency.
+A currency rate is the price of one currency in units of another currency.
 It reflects the relationship between two currencies and is used for currency exchange.

-In this case, the first entry in the entry is the currency that is being bought or sold, and the second entry is the monetary unit in which the price is indicated.
+In this case, the first entry in the record is the currency that is being bought or sold, and the second entry is the monetary unit in which the price is indicated.

-For example, the standard entry looks like this: EURUSD 1.25, the cost of the euro is currently 1.25 US dollars per 1 euro.
+For example, a standard entry looks like this: EURUSD 1.25, the cost of the euro is currently 1.25 US dollars per 1 euro.

-The price of a currency is set during trading on the Forex currency exchange or at a fixed rate by the national banks of the countries.
+The price of a currency is set during trading on the Forex currency exchange or at a fixed rate by national banks of countries.

-Today there is direct and reverse quotation of currencies:
+Today there is a direct and inverse exchange rate:

-A direct quote shows how many units of one currency can be purchased for one unit of another currency.
-For example, if the direct quote of the US dollar to the euro is 1.25, this means that one US dollar can buy 1.25 euros.
+A direct quote shows how many units of one currency can be purchased with one unit of another currency.
+For example, if the direct quote between the US dollar and the euro is 1.25, this means that one US dollar can buy 1.25 euros.

-Direct quotation is also used when setting the exchange rate of the national currency to foreign monetary units.
+Direct quotation is also used when setting the exchange rate of the national currency to foreign currencies.

-For example, we are used to seeing that in Ukraine the exchange rate of the Polish zloty to the Ukrainian hryvnia is 9.6 hryvnia per 1 zloty and the entry will look like this PLNUAH.
+For example, we are used to seeing that in Ukraine the exchange rate of the Polish zloty to the Ukrainian hryvnia is 9.6 hryvnias per 1 zloty, and the entry would look like this: PLNUAH.

-At the same time, if you come to Poland, you will already see that in this country in all exchange offices they exchange the hryvnia for zloty and the price is indicated as 0.1 zloty per 1 Ukrainian hryvnia, respectively, and the direct quote has a different form of UAHPLN.
+At the same time, if you come to Poland, you will already see that in this country, all exchange offices exchange hryvnia for zloty, and the price is indicated as 0.1 zloty for 1 Ukrainian hryvnia.
+Accordingly, the direct quote has a different form: UAHPLN.

-Examples of the most commonly used direct quotes:
+Examples of the most commonly used direct quotation:

 USD/EUR = 1.25